DC Foster Care Agencies: How to Choose the Right One for Your Family

 Every agency website is a recruitment tool.
 They're designed to get you to orientation, not to help you make an objective comparison.
 You won't find caseload data, licensing timelines, or cultural-fit information on an agency's About page.

 The most useful unfiltered information comes from talking to families who've been through the process.
-The DC Foster & Adoptive Parent Association (DC FAPAC) connects prospective parents with experienced foster families.
+The DC Foster and Adoptive Parent Advocacy Center (FAPAC) connects prospective parents with experienced foster families.
 Reddit's r/washingtondc has threads from current DC foster parents discussing their agency experiences with candor that official recruitment materials lack.

-When you're ready to go deeper on the comparison — including which agencies handle the fastest licensing timelines and which have specialized experience with specific age groups and placement types — the District of Columbia Foster Care Licensing Guide covers the full agency landscape alongside the regulatory requirements you'll need to navigate regardless of which agency you choose.
+When you're ready to go deeper on the comparison — including which agencies have specialized experience with specific age groups and placement types — the District of Columbia Foster Care Licensing Guide covers the full agency landscape alongside the regulatory requirements you'll need to navigate regardless of which agency you choose.

 Get Your Free District of Columbia Foster Care Quick-Start Checklist